Natalya Zima thought she could handle the cold.

-“But I want to come, Natalya!”
+“But I want to come, Tay!”

 “You want to wait outside the outhouse while I freeze my rear off?
-You want to trek to town with me and struggle home trying to hold on to frozen fish?
+You want to trek to town and struggle home trying to hold on to frozen fish?
 You want to wade through so much snow you can barely hear your own footfalls, much less mine?
 It’s too dangerous.
-You could fall.
 You could get lost.
-And I can’t risk that, Sof.
-I just can’t.”
+I can’t risk that.”

-“...
-Alright.
+“All right.
 Please come back soon.”

 “Don’t let the cold goblins snatch you.”